ralismark/ralismark.github.io/site/posts/logical-day.md

 The [Wikipedia page](https://en.wikipedia.org/wiki/Date_and_time_notation_in_Japan#Time) also elaborates on this, giving examples of usages in late-night bars and television scheduling.
 And from a quick search online, it seems that many societies in history have had day start at sunset, with night being part of the next day, or sunrise, with night being part of the previous day.

-{% include admonition verb="aside" %}
+.. admonition:: aside

-> Similarly, for many cultures and much of history, [a year didn't start on January 1](https://en.wikipedia.org/wiki/New_Year#Adoptions_of_January_1)!
+	Similarly, for many cultures and much of history, [a year didn't start on January 1](https://en.wikipedia.org/wiki/New_Year#Adoptions_of_January_1)!
-> 25 of March was used in several countries during the Middle Ages, for example.
+	25 of March was used in several countries during the Middle Ages, for example.

 I guess along these lines you could just have a fixed start-of-day time at some time when everyone should be asleep, like 4am.
 I've found this kind of logical day in some pieces of software.